 But the evil evidently can’t die.
 Because after a minute the body rises, deliberately, undaunted.
 We see it but Laurie doesn’t, and at that point some of the guys up front were ready to tear out their seats and fling them at the screen to get her attention.

 When she again is fending off the attacker, she manages to knock the pale dead-face mask off Myers.
 It’s the first time we see his adult face, and he looks so normal, handsome and curly locked.
-And his eye, which should have been grievously wounded from the wire hanger, looks perfectly fine.
+And his eye, which should have been grievously wounded from the wire hanger, looked perfectly fine.
 That detail disturbed me the most.
+(A more recent reviewing reveals that make-up does make Michael’s eyelid look swollen, but at the time that subtle sign of injury eluded my detection.)

 The detective Sam Loomis (named after the boyfriend character in “Psycho”) shoots Michael Myers repeatedly with his gun, and Myers falls over the balcony two stories to the ground below, where he lies spread eagle.
 You’d think he’d be dead now, right?
 You know, with finality?